Pearls Before Swine by Stephan Pastis for February 15, 2015

 33. Missing large

-3691tomasmarvellcomicsfanatic about 6 years ago
+3691tomasmarvellcomicsfanatic over 6 years ago

 me no ned buks cuz me got texts and info wars to teech me